Froot-NetSys/NetMigrate/README.md

 NetMigrate is a key-value store live migration protocol by leveraging programmalbe switches.
 NetMigrate migrates KVS shards between nodes with zero service interruption and minimal performance impact.
 During migration, the switch data plane monitors the migration process in a fine-grained manner and directs client queries to the right server in real time.

 ## FAST’24 Artifact Evaluation Only
 For FAST Artifact Evlauation, we provide a local testbed with everything installed.
-Please share your ssh public key to access via HotCRP.
+We ask the reviewers to share their ssh public keys via HotCRP.
+If encountering any problems, we are always available in the HopCRP.

-If you encounter any problems, we are in the HopCRP to help.
+**Note:** The hardware and OS kernel versions in the testbed have changed since submission.
+The actual performance numbers may vary.

 ### Run Migration with Four Protocols
 Our testbed has one Tofino Switch (netxy) and 3 servers (netx4, netx5, netx7).
 We use netx7 as the source server, netx5 as the destination server, and netx4 as the client.